-For the heating efficiency $\epsilon$ , we use the Gaussian relation (Equation 21).
-Specifically, we use the values we infer using the log- $\mathcal{U}$ and presented in Table 1.
-For more details check Section 6.3.
-Our model also assumes the heating efficiency is constant in time and the stellar mass was fixed to $1 M{\odot}$ .
-Using the same assumptions discussed in Section 3, the heavy elements are distributed homogeneously in the envelope and we use the fully non-gray atmospheric models of the petitCODE.
+For the heating efficiency ε , we use the Gaussian relation (Eq.
+(21)).
+Specifically, we use the values we infer using the log- \mathcal{U} and presented in Table 1.
+For more details check Sect.
+6.3.
+Our model also assumes the heating efficiency is constant in time and the stellar mass was fixed to $1 M{\odot}$.
+Using the same assumptions discussed in Sect.
+3, the heavy elements are distributed homogeneously in the envelope and we use the fully nongray atmospheric models of the petitCODE.

-We perform the same cut on the synthetic data, i.e. we select only planets with $0.37 < Mp < 13 M_J$ and semi-major axis a < 0.1 au.
-Since the population synthesis did not produce hot Jupiters with $T{eq} > 2250 K$ , we manually moved the planets inwards by 0.04 au after the formation epoch.
+We perform the same cut on the synthetic data, that is, we select only planets with $0.37 < Mp < 13 M_J$ and semi-major axis a < 0.1 au.
+Since the population synthesis did not produce hot Jupiters with $T{eq} > 2250 K$, we manually moved the planets inward by 0.04 au after the formation epoch.
 This however does not have an effect on the inference.
-The population synthesis consists of 30000 single embryo per disk systems (population NG73) out of which 174 hot Jupiters made it into the synthetic sample.
+The population synthesis consists of 30 000 single embryo per disk systems (population NG73) out of which 174 hot Jupiters made it into the synthetic sample.

 One of the main advantages of the statistical model is the ability to account for uncertainties on the parameters.
-We generate synthetic uncertainties by calculating the relative uncertainty for $M_p$ , $R_p$ , $T$ , and $R$ based on the observed data and then taking the median of the computed values.
-The median of the relative uncertainty for $M_p$ and $R_p$ is 7% and 4%, respectively.
-Whereas the median of the relative uncertainty based on the observed data for $T$ and $R$ is 1% and 4%, respectively.
-These parameters were then used to calculate the uncertainty on $L$ .
+We generate synthetic uncertainties by calculating the relative uncertainty for M_p , R_p , T , and R based on the observed data and then taking the median of the computed values.
+The median of the relative uncertainty for M_p and R_p is 7 and 4%, respectively.
+Whereas the median of the relative uncertainty based on the observed data for T and R is 1 and 4%, respectively.
+These parameters were then used to calculate the uncertainty on L .